-How scary a statement is that?
+How scary is a statement like that?

 And worse yet, there is the other huge issue looming on the horizon….clean, drinkable water.
 The UN is working hard to convince various governments that they should not build desalination plants for ocean water, claiming they are too expensive.
 So there will be a major battle for control of clean, drinkable water sources.
 It is already happening now on a smaller scale: Texas vs Oklahoma over the Red River, Texas vs New Mexico over the Rio Grande, Us vs Canada over the Great Lakes (these are court cases going on NOW).
 Corporations are now colluding with city governments to dominate local water sources – Atlanta, Georgia is struggling with a water shortage because Coca-Cola is commandeering city water to bottle Dasani.
 (Yes, Dasani is nothing but (supposedly purified) Atlanta tap water.
 I’ll never buy Dasani again!).

 Several corporations have admitted they are ready to get on the water takeover bandwagon.
-Check out this video from the CEO of Nestle:

 Okay, I have ranted enough.
 But it is important for people to wake up out of their “normalcy bias” and see what is happening.
 People need to realize that you are not Chicken Little; the sky really is beginning to fall….
 “Just Keep Swimming.”